UF brain cancer investigators lead bold initiative with top peers to advance new treatments

 In the five years since Mitchell brought his program from Duke to the Evelyn F. and William L. McKnight Brain Institute of the University of Florida, he and William Friedman, M.D., co-director of the Preston A. Wells Jr. Center for Brain Tumor Therapy, have accelerated the growth of the center to now include more than 80 clinical and research faculty and staff members.

 “Dr. Mitchell and his team are leading the way in their vigorous pursuit of new treatments for some of the most devastating diseases,” said David R. Nelson, M.D., interim senior vice president for health affairs at UF & president of UF Health.
-“By combining forces with other pioneers in their field through the new Legacy Program, they will offer new treatments — and hope — to patients facing truly grim prognoses.
-We are proud of the work being led by Dr. Mitchell, and we look forward to watching the Legacy Program evolve.”
+“By combining forces with other pioneers in their field through the new the ReMission Alliance, they will offer new treatments — and hope — to patients facing truly grim prognoses.
+We are proud of the work being led by Dr. Mitchell, and we look forward to watching the ReMission Alliance evolve.”

 Since 2013, investigators within UF’s brain tumor center have developed five novel immunotherapy treatments that are in active clinical trials at UF.
 Several of these trials are multi-institutional, with personalized immunotherapy treatments generated at UF and then exported to treatment centers elsewhere across the country.
 UF serves as the central coordinating facility and manufacturer of patient-specific treatments for these multicenter clinical trials.